RyanDChang/VasonsTestRepository/README.md

 # VasonsTestRepository
-I'm really just trying this thing out
+I'm just trying this thing out.
+Hopefully I get a sense of what I need to do